Welcome YOUR TURN

 INVESTMENT ANALYSIS AGENT · TOMAHAWK.VC

 Sees every inbound before I do.
-He doesn't decide — he makes sure each deal is either killed cleanly or lands on my desk fully dissected and IC-ready, inside 48 hours.
+Each one is either killed cleanly or lands on my desk fully dissected, IC-ready, inside 48 hours.

 A runtime, not a chatbot